plsankar/google-authentication-for-wordpress/README.md

 # Secure Login With Google for WordPress

 Seamlessly integrate Google OAuth for secure, hassle-free user access.
-Elevate your site's authentication standards effortlessly with this robust, user-friendly plugin.